 - Shown Their Work: Alexei German as always made a thorough research of the era when the film is set (1936).
 The interiors are carefully reconstructed and the props are authentic.

-- Splash of Colour: The prologue and epilogue of this film are in colour.
+- Splash of Color: The prologue and epilogue of this film are in colour.

 - Stylistic Suck: The new play staged in the provincial theatre is glorifying the communist rehabilitation of the criminals.
 The narrator points out that it is a weak adaptation.